ricosjp/monolish/doc/logger.md

 The monolish project has developed a tool to analyze and visualize the output log files.
 The program is available in `monolish/python/`.

-It has been uploaded to [PyPI](https://pypi.org/project/monolish-log-viewer/) sever and can be installed using the `pip` command.
+It has been uploaded to the [PyPI](https://pypi.org/project/monolish-log-viewer/) server and can be installed using the `pip` command.

-If pip is not available, use the following command.
+If `pip` is not available, use the following command.
 ```
 apt install python-3-pip
 ```